Mmohamed1224/Resume/README.md

       <li>Reported irregularities such as fire and safety hazards to maintenance</li>
       <li>Contacted law enforcement in case of unauthorized persons, documents and materials</li>
       <li>Wrote detailed reports on property damage, theft, presence of unauthorized persons and unusual incidences.</li>
-      <li>Executed security rules and procedures and calmly and promptly escorted non-compliant individuals out of building.</li>
+      <li>Executed security rules and procedures and calmly and promptly escort non-compliant individuals out of building.</li>
       <li>Identified violators and escorted departing personnel to guard against theft of property.</li>
       <li>Moved throughout facility and among customers to remain aware of developing security situations</li>
    </ul>